Streamlinelv/cartbounty/README.md

 Please note that Exit Intent popup will only be showed to unregistered users once every 60 minutes after they have added an item to their shopping cart.
 Please do check out our Pro version if you are interested in Early email capture feature that will allow collecting customer’s email or phone right after the customer tries to add an item to the cart using "Add to cart" button.

-* If the user completes the payment and reaches WooCommerce "Thank you" page, he is removed from the abandoned cart table and the Checkout form fields will be cleared.
+* If a user completes the payment and reaches WooCommerce "Thank you" page, he is removed from the abandoned cart table and the Checkout form fields will be cleared.
 In case the user returns to his abandoned shopping cart via abandoned cart recovery email and places an order - the cart will be marked as "recovered" and will remain in the list of carts.
-If you would like to send automated abandoned cart recovery emails to orders that have not been paid for (orders with status "Pending payment", "On Hold", "Canceled"), please consider [upgrading to Pro](https://www.cartbounty.com "CartBounty Pro - Save and recover abandoned carts for WooCommerce").
+If you would like to send automated abandoned cart recovery SMS text messages or emails to orders that have not been paid for (orders with status "Pending payment", "On Hold", "Canceled"), please consider [upgrading to Pro](https://www.cartbounty.com "CartBounty Pro - Save and recover abandoned carts for WooCommerce").

 * Since we love to make things run smooth, in case if you Uninstall this plugin, it will automatically clean up after itself (delete abandoned cart data, table and options created by this plugin) leaving your project nice and clean.